salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 Metadata about components can be used to augment the standard developer experience in code editors with code completion, attribute name & type validation, peek definition, etc.

 ## Documentation
 LWC components Metadata can be used to automatically generate documentation about components.
-Standard javascript documentation formats like JSDoc provided in component can also be gathered as metadata.

 ## Dependency analysis and pre-fetching
 Components depend on static resources such as images, javascript files, css files and component definitions to name a few.
 For offline usage, knowing these dependencies at compile time allows the dependencies to be pre-fetched and avoid a network call.